UPDATED: JULY 05, 2023 | 2 MIN READ

 Is HSA always the best option?

 No. HSAs aren’t the right choice for everyone.
 They aren’t even available to everyone.
-You need to make financial decisions based on your and your family’s needs.
+You must make financial decisions based on your and your family’s needs.

 Is an FSA worth it for a healthy person?